How I Make My Seafood Boils in A Bag

-Updated: Jan 6
+Updated: Jan 9

 “The Low Country Boil is a one-pot meal for the masses and has initially been called Frogmore Stew.
 Its origin is credited to Richard Gay, a National Guardsman.
-He had the challenging job of cooking a meal for over 100 soldiers and decided to utilize an old family recipe.
+He had the challenging job of cooking a meal for over 100 soldiers and used an old family recipe.
 The meal was an instant hit!
 The dish was named Frogmore for the town that Richard grew up in - as the soldiers would tease him about his hometown’s name.
 Eventually, when the postal service eliminated the name Frogmore, the dish was renamed Low Country Boil”.

-The origins of the Low Country Boil go further back to the traditions of the Gullah people along the coasts of Georgia and South Carolina.
-Africans in the slave trade had brought with them not only cooking influences from their homeland but also Spanish and French cooking influences.
-Could make Meals for large groups of people be made as quickly as possible with readily available foods.
-The boil was a quick and easy way to prepare all the foods at once.
+The origins of the Low Country Boil can be traced back to the traditions of the Gullah people, who were descendants of African slaves.
+They brought with them not only cooking influences from their homeland but also Spanish and French cooking influences.
+The boil was a quick and easy way to prepare a meal with readily available foods for large groups of people.

-Traditionally, the stew is usually made with a combination of shrimp, sausage, corn, and potatoes.
-It’s a perfect dish to create to please a crown.
-Often, folks may add such ingredients as crab, onion, and butter.
-A removable drain basket in the pot helps make the cooking easier.
-Many will serve the Low Country Boil on newspaper, which indeed allows for easy clean-up.
+The traditional ingredients of the Low Country Boil are shrimp, sausage, corn, and potatoes.
+However, many people also add crab, onion, and butter to the mix.
+A removable drain basket in the pot helps make the cooking process more accessible, and many people serve the dish in newspapers for easy clean-up.
 This seafood boil has fresh Jumbo shrimp, Snow Crab, King crab Legs, potatoes, corn, and Sausage, all boiled in a flavorful broth.
-An impressive meal in one pot that’s perfect for feeding a crowd!
+It is an impressive meal in one pot, perfect for pleasing a crowd!

 Ingredients: